Sanctions during the Venezuelan crisis: 2018

 Venezuelan Vice President Delcy Rodríguez, sanctioned by Canada, the European Union, Mexico and the U.S.

-The U.S. Treasury Department said on 5 January that corruption and repression continued in Venezuela and four senior military officers were sanctioned.
-Four more current or former officials were added to the sanctioned list in March 2018.
+The U.S. Treasury Department said on 5 January 2018 that corruption and repression continued in Venezuela and four senior military officers were sanctioned, followed by four more in March.

-Just before the May 2018 Venezuelan presidential election, the U.S. sanctioned four Venezuelans and three companies it said were involved in corruption and money laundering including Diosdado Cabello, Chavismo's number two person and President of the ANC, and Cabello's wife and brother.
-Fourteen properties owned or controlled by Rafael Sarria in Florida and New York were also sanctioned.
+Just before the May 2018 Venezuelan presidential election, the U.S. sanctioned four Venezuelans and three companies it said were involved in corruption and money laundering including Diosdado Cabello, Chavismo's number two person and President of the ANC, and Cabello's wife and brother, along with fourteen properties owned or controlled by Rafael Sarria in Florida and New York.

 The U.S. Treasury Department seized a private jet and imposed sanctions on Maduro's inner circle in September.
 Maduro's wife, Cilia Flores, Defense Minister Vladimir Padrino López, Vice President Delcy Rodríguez, and her brother Jorge Rodríguez, Minister of Communications, were sanctioned.